 Cash, long-term investment, and marketable securities are carried at fair value using a level 1 fair value measurement.
-The carrying value of receivables, refundable deposit, trade payables and accrued liabilities and due to related parties approximate their fair value because of the short-term nature of these instruments.
+The carrying value of receivables, refundable deposit and trade payables and accrued liabilities approximate their fair value because of the short-term nature of these instruments.